5P5/minidenticons/README.md

 - Minidenticons are [SVG](https://en.wikipedia.org/wiki/SVG) images that will take [all the space available.](https://raw.githubusercontent.com/laurentpayot/minidenticons/main/img/laurent.svg) The picture above is resized.

 - The background is transparent.
-- There is white space around the colored square matrix to allow uncropped circle avatars.
+- There is default white space around the colored square matrix to allow uncropped circle avatars.

 So with the following CSS:
 ```css